Primeshheshan/nest-k8s/README.md

 # Docker and Kubernetes with the NestJs framework.

-This repo made for learn about Docker and Kubernetes with the NestJs framework.
+This repo was made to learn about Docker and Kubernetes with the NestJs framework.

 ## System Requirements